Women's suffrage in Mexico: 1916-1953

 In 1916, during the Mexican revolution, the very first Feminist Congress of Yucatan met.
 The women there discussed and demanded equality so that responsibly help men build a new Mexican society.
 Yucatan was the first state to recognize women’s right to vote in 1923.
-Unfortunately, they were soon forced to resign from any positions that they were granted.
+The women were soon forced to resign from the positions they had obtained.
 In 1937, Mexican feminists challenged the wording of the Constitution concerning who is eligible for citizenship – the Constitution did not specify "men and women."
 María del Refugio García ran for election as a Sole Front for Women's Rights candidate for her home district, Uruapan.
 García won by a huge margin, but was not allowed to take her seat because the government would have to amend the Constitution.
 In response, García went on a hunger strike outside President Lázaro Cárdenas's residence in Mexico City for 11 days in August 1937.
 Cárdenas responded by promising to change Article 34 in the Constitution that September.
 By December, the amendment had been passed by congress, and women were granted full citizenship.

 A growing concern among members of Cárdenas's party around the debate of women's suffrage was that enfranchising women would give power to Mexico's conservative factions, and women would vote against the country's ongoing revolutionary politics.
 Cárdenas, who had at this point been an advocate for women's rights and suffrage for years, saw the push for women's right to vote as a matter of justice and progress, and believed that Mexico would intrinsicly benefit as a nation from the reform.
 In 1937, he proposed a constitutional amendment that would establish women's suffrage into national law; this amendment, despite being passed through the Senate and a majority of state legislatures, ultimately failed to get ratified.

 Later, in 1947, President Miguel Alemán proposed a constitutional amendment that would let women exercise their right to participate in municipal elections.
 Upon assuming the presidency, Adolfo Ruíz Cortines fulfilled his campaign promise and sent an initiative to reform Constitutional Articles 34 and 115 that promoted universal suffrage for women to the Chamber of Deputies.

 However, the vote for women in Mexico was not granted until 1953.
 The history and meaning of the women's vote in Mexico has been the subject of some recent scholarly research.